-- 1 (1) Economic Aid Act.
-The Economic Aid to Hard-Hit Small Businesses, 2 Nonprofits, and Venues Act (Title III) of the Consolidated Appropriations 3 Act, 2021, P.L.
-116-260.
-4 (2) PPP loan.
-A federal loan enacted under sections 1102 and 1106 of the - (2) PPP loan.
-A federal loan enacted under sections 1102 and 1106 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, P.L.
-116-136, and as amended by the Economic Aid Act. - (3) Tourism development authority.
-A public authority under the Local Government Budget and Fiscal Control Act established by resolution adopted by the board of county commissioners to receive and expend the net proceeds of an occupancy tax.
+- Economic Aid Act.
+The Economic Aid to Hard-Hit Small Businesses, (1) Nonprofits, and Venues Act (Title III) of the Consolidated Appropriations Act, 2021, P.L.
+116-260. - PPP loan.
+A federal loan enacted under sections 1102 and 1106 of the (2) Coronavirus Aid, Relief, and Economic Security (CARES) Act, P.L.
+116-136, and as amended by the Economic Aid Act. - Tourism development authority.
+A public authority under the Local (3) Government Budget and Fiscal Control Act established by resolution adopted by the board of county commissioners to receive and expend the net proceeds of an occupancy tax.